medialab/minet/docs/cli.md

 For more information, see the API endpoint documentation: https://github.com/CrowdTangle/API/wiki/Posts#get-postid.

 positional arguments:
+  value_or_column_name        Single URL or id to process or name of the CSV
-  column                      Name of the CSV column containing URLs or ids or a
+                              column containing URLs or ids when using -i/--input.
-                              single URL or id.
-  file                        CSV file containing the URLs or ids.

 optional arguments:
   --rate-limit RATE_LIMIT     Authorized number of hits by minutes.
 Defaults to